Information about the milk allergy test Imutest Milk Allergy

 Allergy to milk is not the same as lactose intolerance.

 Lactose intolerance is not a milk allergy.
 Lactose intolerance is a common digestive disorder when the body is unable to digest lactose.
 Lactose is a type of sugar contained in milk and dairy products.6

 Milk allergy testing at home

-Testing for milk allergy at home enables you to check the allergy in only 30 minutes, without the need to go anywhere to get tested or send a blood sample to a laboratory.
+Testing for milk allergy at home with this test enables you to check the allergy in only 30 minutes, without the need to go anywhere to get tested or send a blood sample to a laboratory.

 The presence of IgE antibodies specific for the particular allergen (e.g. proteins in cow’s milk) is the most important blood marker for diagnosis of an allergy.7

-Commonly used diagnostic tests for the identification of an allergy to milk are skin-prick tests and blood (serology) tests for detection of IgE antibodies specific to proteins in cow’s milk.
+Commonly used diagnostic tests for the identification of a dairy allergy are skin-prick tests and blood (serology) tests for detection of IgE antibodies specific to proteins in cow’s milk.